 Shouguang Shandong, China Travel Guide

 Shouguang experiences a warm temperate continental monsoon climate, characterized by distinct seasons.
-Spring (March-May) brings mild temperatures, typically 10-20°C (50-68°F), often not wet and windy.
-Summer (June-August) is hot and humid, having temperatures 25-30°C (77-86°F), frequently higher, and most annual rainfall.
+Spring (March-May) brings mild temperatures, typically 10-20°C (50-68°F), often arid and windy.
+Summer (June-August) is hot and humid, with temperatures 25-30°C (77-86°F), frequently higher, and most annual rainfall.

-Summer temperatures exceed 35°C (95°F); winter temperatures drop well colder than 0°c, with powerful winds.
+Summer temperatures exceed 35°C (95°F); winter it gets colder well under freezing, with strong winds.
 Dust from northern regions occasionally impacts atmospheric quality in spring.

-The End of april to early May (Vegetable Sci-Tech Fair) & Summer (July-August)
+Late April to the Start of may (Vegetable Sci-Tech Fair) & Summer (July-August)

 Experience major agricultural expo; combines with other summer plans.